Surviving Spring Allergy Season Naturally

 How Can Allergies Be Treated?

 Allergies are typically treated with antihistamines, such as Benadryl or Claritin.
 Though these medications help to soothe these symptoms, some can cause unwanted side effects, specifically drowsiness/sleepiness.
-Allergy shots can also be recommended and administered by a doctor, which can help lessen the reaction to allergens.
+A doctor can also recommend and administer allergy shots, which can help lessen the reaction to allergens.
 They can be effective, but it’s not known how long they truly last.

 Use a HEPA Clean Air Filter in your home to reduce allergens in the air: Studies have shown that these filters will help clean the air in your home environment of pollen and other allergens much more effectively than ionic filters.

-Take a shower & change your clothes after being outside: Pollen can stick to you and your clothes, so once you come in from being outside - be sure to change your clothes and shower to limit further exposure to allergens.
+Take a shower and change your clothes after being outside: Pollen can stick to you and your clothes, so once you come in from being outside, be sure to change your clothes and shower to limit further exposure to allergens.

-Use a Neti pot for sinus relief: Flushing your sinuses with saline solution helps you avoid overexposure to medicated sinus and nasal sprays that can cause more congestion and sinus pressure if overused.
-(A tip I learned the hard way, do not try to use this if your nose is clogged completely.
-I about drowned when I tried.
-LOL)
+Use a Neti-pot for sinus relief: Flushing your sinuses with a saline solution helps you avoid overexposure to medicated sinus and nasal sprays that can cause more congestion and sinus pressure if overused.
+(A tip I learned the hard way: do not use this if your nose is clogged completely.
+I almost drowned when I tried.
+LOL.)

-Consume local honey and/or bee pollen: Lots of folks recommend consuming local honey and/or bee pollen.
-It can help ease allergy symptoms because it is theorized that it works much like an allergy shot, by the individual gradually building a tolerance to local pollen.
+Consume local honey or bee pollen: Many folks recommend consuming local honey or bee pollen.
+It can help ease allergy symptoms because it is theorized that it works much like an allergy shot, with the individual gradually building a tolerance to local pollen.

-Stay hydrated and drink more fluids: Staying hydrated is incredibly essential to your immune health when dealing with cold or allergy symptoms because it helps flush toxins out of your body and keeps your vital organ systems running in tip-top shape.
+Stay hydrated and drink more fluids: Staying hydrated is essential to your immune health when dealing with cold or allergy symptoms.
+It helps flush toxins out of your body and keeps your vital organ systems in tip-top shape.

-Eat a healthier diet: Eating a healthy diet can help keep your body fueled with the right nutrients to help keep your body’s system running great and able to lessen your reaction to invading germs and allergens.
+Eat a healthier diet: Eating a healthy diet can help keep your body fueled with the proper nutrients to help keep your body’s system running great and lessen your reaction to invading germs and allergens.

-Take an immune-boosting supplement: Taking an immune-boosting supplement can help support and promote a more efficient immune system that can make allergy and cold symptoms easier to handle.
+Take an immune-boosting supplement: An immune-boosting supplement can help support and promote a more efficient immune system that can make allergy and cold symptoms more manageable to handle.

 Use apple cider vinegar: Add some apple cider vinegar (ACV) to your daily routine by mixing a tablespoon of honey into a glass of water and sipping it, or simply down the tablespoon straight.
 ACV is incredibly beneficial to immune health.
 Try some and see!